 My only real issue with him at this early point was the fact that he had inherited his house from an aunt.
 As well as a very substantial lump sum.
 He was living off this money and neglecting the house entirely.
-His cats had ruined all the furniture, the Siberian husky he owned (that had bitten him several times and scared the crap out of me) had defecated on the white carpets and he failed to clean it up.
+His cats had ruined all the furniture, the Siberian husky he owned (that had bitten him several times and scared me) had defecated on the white carpets and he failed to clean it up.
 He was also very much a slob.
-He never picked up after himself, and had mountains of soda cans and ashtrays overflowing with butts all over the place.
+He never picked up after himself, and had mountains of soda cans and ashtrays overflowing all over the place.
 The few times I tried to clean up, he snapped at me.

 Other than this, I was doted upon and spoiled rotten.
 He held my hand, gave me hugs and kisses, and told me he loved me.
 So after dating for six months we got married, and five more after that I found out I was pregnant.
 He was thrilled.

 That's when everything started to change.
 Everything came to be about the baby.
 Except for when it was something that I thought needed to be done, like fixing the floors.
 I didn't want my baby to be crawling through dog mess, and even getting rid of the dog itself had been a battle of wills.